-- All Associate degree program applicants must obtain a background clearance at the time of enrollment.
-Information on how to obtain this clearance will be given to the applicant during the admissions interview. - Health screening examinations, pathology tests (if applicable), drug testing and/or immunizations for the - Associate Degree programs are conducted on campus prior to clinical assignments. - Applicants enrolling in the Associate Degree programs must provide a copy of their high school diploma, transcripts, or a copy of their official GED/HSE.
+All Associate degree program applicants must obtain a background clearance at the time of enrollment.
+Information on how to obtain this clearance will be given to the applicant during the admissions interview.
+Health screening examinations, pathology tests (if applicable), drug testing and/or immunizations for the Associate Degree programs are conducted on campus prior to clinical assignments.
+Applicants enrolling in the Associate Degree programs must provide a copy of their high school diploma, transcripts, or a copy of their official GED/HSE.

-REQUIREMENT ADN ST RT HIT RAD ОТА РТА Background Clearance Х Х Х Х Х Х Х HESI Entrance Exam Х N/A Х N/A Х Х Х Standard Entrance Exam (Wonderlic SLE) Х Х Х Х Х Х Х Program applicants will also be required to submit two (2) professional reference letters N/A N/A N/A N/A х х х Complete an interview with a program faculty member and/or the program director, respectively. Х N/A N/A N/A Х Х Х
+REQUIREMENT ADN ST RT HIT RAD ОТА РТА Background Clearance Х Х Х Х Х Х х HESI Entrance Exam Х N/A Х N/A Х Х х Standard Entrance Exam (Wonderlic SLE) Х Х Х Х Х Х х Program applicants will also be required to submit two (2) professional reference letters N/A N/A N/A N/A х Х х Complete an interview with a program faculty member and/or the program director, respectively. х N/A N/A N/A Х Х Х

-Other program specific factors such as previous course work, volunteer/work experience, etc. may be weighted during the admissions process.
+\Other program specific factors such as previous course work, volunteer/work experience, etc. may be weighted during the admissions process.

-HESI Entrance Exam minimum passing score:
+HESI Entrance Exam minimum passing score (scores will be rounded to the nearest whole number):

-Associate Degree Program Associate of Science Degree in Nursing (ADN) 75% Associate of Occupational Science-Occupational Therapy Assistant (OTA) Associate of Occupational Science-Physical Therapist Assistant (PTA) Associate of Occupational Science in Radiography (RAD) Associate of Occupational Science in Respiratory Therapy (RT)
+Associate Degree Program Score Associate of Science Degree in Nursing (ADN) 75% Associate of Occupational Science- Occupational Therapy Assistant (OTA) 70% Associate of Occupational Science-Physical Therapist Assistant (PTA) 70% Associate of Occupational Science in Radiography (RAD) 70% Associate of Occupational Science in Respiratory Therapy (RT) 70%

-HESI Exam for ADN program consists of three sections: Math, Reading Comprehension and Science.
+\HESI Exam for ADN program consists of three sections: Math, Reading Comprehension and Science.